tupelo-schneck/its-electric/trunk/README.txt

 ==================================

-(1) You'll need to run the "it's electric" Java program, which polls the TED 5000 for data, stores it in a database along with averages over longer time spans, and runs the server which provides the data according to the Google Visualizations API.
+(1) You'll need to run the "it's electric" Java program, which polls the TED 5000 (or TED Pro, or Current Cost) for data, stores it in a database along with averages over longer time spans, and runs the server which provides the data according to the Google Visualizations API.
 The command is:

   java -jar its-electric-{version}.jar [options]

+The option --device specifies the device.
+Default is ted-5000, other options are ted-pro and current-cost.
+Use option -h/--help to list all available options.

 The option -d is required, to specify the directory in your filesystem where the database will be stored.
 Note: the database gets big, on